emmajanedrews/base-template/client-testimonials.md

 &nbsp;

-<style="font-size:20px">"He [Brian] is the most trustful [sic] and experienced real estate guy that I know.
+"He [Brian] is the most trustful [sic] and experienced real estate guy that I know.
 He listened to us and he understands [sic] what I was looking for, and he focused on our budget and expectation on our home.
-He was a great real estate person."</style>
+He was a great real estate person."&lt;/style&gt;
 {: .present-before-paste}

 &nbsp;